Nernst equation: General form with chemical activities

 The reaction quotient (Q_{r}), also often called the ion activity product (IAP), is the ratio between the chemical activities (a) of the reduced form (the reductant, a_{Red}) and the oxidized form (the oxidant, a_{Ox}).
 The chemical activity of a dissolved species corresponds to its true thermodynamic concentration taking into account the electrical interactions between all ions present in solution at elevated concentrations.
 For a given dissolved species, its chemical activity (a) is the product of its activity coefficient (γ) by its molar (mol/L solution), or molal (mol/kg water), concentration (C): a = γ C. So, if the concentration (C, also denoted here below with square brackets [ ]) of all the dissolved species of interest are sufficiently low and that their activity coefficients are close to unity, their chemical activities can be approximated by their concentrations as commonly done when simplifying, or idealizing, a reaction for didactic purposes:

 At chemical equilibrium, the ratio Q_{r} of the activity of the reaction product (aRed) by the reagent activity (aOx) is equal to the equilibrium constant K of the half-reaction:

 The standard thermodynamics also says that the actual Gibbs free energy ΔG is related to the free energy change under standard state ΔG by the relationship:

-where Q_{r} is the reaction quotient.
+where Q_{r} is the reaction quotient and R is the universal ideal gas constant.